 Since you were appointed as an associate professor at Ghent University, what has been your proudest achievement?

 I have been very lucky since becoming independent, and have been awarded a couple of young investigator prizes recently, and a European Research Council (ERC) starting grant, which allowed me to get the lab off the ground, and for which I am very grateful.
 Nevertheless, I think what I am most proud of since establishing my independent lab is that I have been able to recruit a team of highly motivated and talented scientists (PhDs, postdocs and technicians) to work with to answer these questions.
 The fact that these mostly international people saw something interesting in the research questions I was proposing, and were willing to move country and, let’s face it, take a risk on a Junior Principal Investigator, to join my lab is a real honour for me.
 I’m sure they would be the first to tell you that I still learning about how to be a good Principal Investigator in terms of people management!
 It’s certainly not always easy and I still have a lot to learn, but to me this is so important.
 I get as much joy from seeing them succeed as I do from answering the scientific questions.
-My first PhD student (as main supervisor), Anneleen Remmerie, is currently preparing to defend her thesis, and while I only played a small part in her scientific successes, this is something that I am very proud of.
+My first PhD student (as main supervisor), Anneleen Remmerie, has just defended her thesis, and while I only played a small part in her scientific successes, this is something that I am very proud of.

 How has our knowledge of hepatic macrophages advanced in recent years?
 Are there any significant updates that we can expect to see affecting clinical practice in the near future?